SiedHM/surfs_up/README.md

 # Conclusion.
 The similarity of the temperatures in the months of June and December in terms of mean and interquartile rage implies that temperature is suitable and sustainable for ice-cream business.
 The mean temperatures in both months indicate a hotter temperature and this is an ideal temperature for a higher demand of cream and surfing.

+The two additional quiries will be related to preciptation for the month of june and december.
+The codes will be similar to the temprature.